 A low frequency hum sound was annoying local residents.
 We used specialist survey equipment to measure the noise then analyse it.
 This showed that the source of the hum was a very large scrap extraction fan located outside the factory.
 A very high sound reduction was needed because the fan operates all night.

 Our noise abatement solution used advanced technology to cancel out the fan hum, and was so successful that the hum became inaudible at the nearest house.
 A 19 dB attenuation in the hum sound was achieved.
-This was considerably higher than could have been provided by fitting a silencer / attenuator into the ductwork.
+This was considerably higher than could have been provided by fitting a fan exhaust silencer / duct attenuator.
 Our noise cancellation solution was entirely made from steel, so could withstand all kinds of weather including any rain water that entered the fan via the exhaust stack.
 There was no loss in extraction performance.

-The above examples show that our fan noise control solutions can provide exceptionally large sound reductions and considerable cost savings.
-Another benefit of our specialist fan noise solutions is that they do not restrict airflow, so there is no loss of suction or extraction performance.
+The above examples show that our fan noise control solutions can provide exceptionally large sound reductions and considerable cost savings compared with other fan noise mitigation methods such as acoustic enclosures, screens, barriers, fan soundproofing, silencers etc. Another benefit of our specialist fan noise solutions is that they do not restrict airflow, so there is no loss of suction or extraction performance.
 This contrasts with some types of silencer, which can reduce fan and extraction performance due to their high airflow resistance.

 Silencers can be unacceptable in the food, drinks and pharmaceutical industries for hygienic reasons, due to the risk of contamination from the silencer absorption material.
 Our advanced noise control solutions are fully hygienic and contain no material that could contaminate food, drink or pharmaceutical products.

-Our specialist fan noise suppression company offers high performance sound attenuation solutions to manufacturing, industrial and commercial companies throughout the UK.
-Companies can benefit from much higher noise reductions and save thousands of pounds by choosing our advanced fan noise cancelling techniques instead of more expensive, less effective options like acoustic enclosures, screens and barriers.
+Our specialist fan noise suppression company offers high performance sound attenuation solutions to manufacturing, industrial / commercial companies and factories throughout the UK.
+Companies can benefit from much higher noise reductions and save thousands of pounds by choosing our advanced fan noise reduction techniques instead of more expensive, less effective options like acoustic enclosures, screens and barriers.

-For a costing or to find out how we can help you suppress extractor fan noise, please click contact us to reduce fan noise or ring the number below.
+For a costing, or to find out how our specialist fan noise reduction company can help you suppress industrial extractor fan or blower sound on AHU (air handling units), HVAC ventilation units, air conditioner systems, etc., contact us or ring the 'phone number below.